beteko/tutorials-design-prod-ready-apis/README.md

 ## :mag: Overview

 This tutorial will guide you through a clear roadmap to design a ready-to-use Python API that meets the basic industry standards.
-Although brief, it includes exercises, reflexion points, and suggestions for improving upon the essentials.
+Although brief, it includes exercises, reflection points, and suggestions for improving upon the essentials.

  - By the end of this tutorial, one should  be able to
     - Plan for an API Design before its implementation (Specs first)